NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-ietf-sidrops-prefer-rrdp-01.md

   use alternative repository access mechanisms, if object retrieval through this protocol is unsuccessful.

-### Rsync URIs as object identifiers

-Rsync URIs are used in the RPKI to name objects and hierarchies, and they are as such very useful when doing RPKI object validation, as well as for error reporting on validation issues.

-Note that RRDP includes rsync URIs in its structure.
-See section 3.5 of [@!RFC8182].
-Theoretically, RRDP servers could include any rsync URI.
-However, Relying Party software knows which RRDP server to is expected to include the rsync URIs for RPKI objects issued under any given CA certificate, because of the id-ad-rpkiNotify SIA extenion, see section 3.2 of [@!RFC8182].

-Thus, objects retrieved through RRDP can be mapped easily to files and URIs, similar to as though rsync would have been used to retrieve them.

 ### Measurements

 Although the tools may support RRDP, users will still need to install updated